 Introduces students to the basics of therapeutic interactions with patients, including the establishment and maintenance of therapeutic alliances, history taking, counselling, motivational interviewing, cognitive behaviour therapy, and treatment termination.
-The mode of delivery is internal and teaching methods utilise skills workshops and seminar.
-Not to be counted with PSYC6603.
+Teaching methods utilise skills workshops and seminar.

 1. Form therapeutic contracts and establish therapeutic relationships with individuals, couples and groups.